Generic Name: lansoprazole, amoxicillin and clarithromycin

 Susceptibility Test for Helicobacter pylori

 The reference methodology for susceptibility testing of H. pylori is agar dilution MICs.
 1 One to three microliters of an inoculum equivalent to a No. 2 McFarland standard (1 × 107-1 × 108 CFU/mL for H. pylori) are inoculated directly onto freshly prepared antimicrobial containing Mueller-Hinton agar plates with 5% aged defibrinated sheep blood (greater than 2 weeks old).
 The agar dilution plates are incubated at 35°C in a microaerobic environment produced by a gas generating system suitable for Campylobacter species.
 After three days of incubation, the MICs are recorded as the lowest concentration of antimicrobial agent required to inhibit growth of the organism.
 The clarithromycin and amoxicillin MIC values should be interpreted according to the following criteria:

 |Susceptibility Test Interpretive Criteria for H. pylori|

 |Amoxicillin MIC (mcg/mL)*,†||Interpretation|

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-Standard clarithromycin and amoxicillin powders should provide the following MIC values:
+Standardized susceptibility test procedures require the use of laboratory control bacteria to monitor and ensure the accuracy and precision of supplies and reagents in the assay, and the techniques of the individual performing the test.
+Standard clarithromycin or amoxicillin powder should provide the following MIC ranges.